Spedi-99/How-to-wire-mains-power-for-a-3D-printer/README.md

 Power = RatedPower * (YourVoltage)² / (RatedVoltage)²<br><br>

 <b>Current</b><br>
-Now that we have the power consumption of the printer, we need to calculate the current with the following formula:<br>Current = TotalPower / MainsVoltage<br>
+Having the power consumption of the printer, we now need to calculate the current with the following formula:<br>Current = TotalPower / MainsVoltage<br>
 As for example 1: 1370W/230V = 5.95A<br>
-As for example 2: 2040W/120V = 17A<br><br>
+As for example 2: 2040W/120V = 17.0A<br><br>

 Now that you know the current you need to check the fusebox of your apartement/house if your power outlet even supports that much.
 (Remember that there might be other devices also be connected to the same fuse!)<br>
 Those with 120V mains voltage might already spot the problem, that the circuit-breaker only delivers a maximum of 15A in most cases as well as the power outlet is only to 15A max.<br>